No embassy staff hurt in blast near Israeli mission in Delhi | Law-Order

 No embassy staff hurt in blast near Israeli mission in Delhi

-An explosion near the Israeli Embassy in New Delhi on Tuesday did not kill or wound any staff members, authorities said, adding that investigations into its cause were ongoing.
+Nothing had been found in the search operation three hours after the blast, an official involved in the investigation told Reuters.
 In January 2021, a small bomb went off near the Israeli embassy in New Delhi without harming anyone.

 An explosion near the Israeli Embassy in New Delhi on Tuesday did not kill or wound any staff members, authorities said, adding that investigations into its cause were ongoing.
 Officials were still inspecting the area but it had been reopened to the general public.
 There was no information suggesting anyone on the street had been hurt.